-Scotland’s rugged but beautiful landscape lends itself particularly well to outdoor adventures, making it the ideal staycation choice for any adventure thrill seekers.
+Scotland’s rugged but beautiful landscape lends itself particularly well to outdoor adventures, making it the ideal choice for any families of adventure thrill seekers.
 Hiking, mountain biking, sailing and kayaking are never too far away and Stirling has a fantastic array of outdoor pursuits to pick and choose from.

 If you’re looking for activities that offer a guaranteed adrenaline rush, you’ve come to the right place!
 Scotland offers an incredible assortment of outdoor activities to enjoy.
 Hiking in Scotland can mean anything from a quick jaunt up Arthur’s Seat or a scenic walk around Loch Lomond’s shores (just a 30 minute drive from Stirling), to tackling Ben Nevis, the UK’s highest mountain.
 Surrounded by epic peaks, Glencoe is also becoming a popular hiking spot.